• Skip to main content

 Evenings with Engaged

-John and Jayne Lammers
+John and Christina McDowell

 Rick Gengenbacher

-RCIA — Team Member/Sponsor
+OCIA — Team Member/Sponsor

-Women's Saint Study
+Saint Study

 Confirmation Mass at St. Francis Solanus Church